-Excluded Companies to be sold by the Sub-funds may be subject to liquidity constraints or lower liquidity in difficult market conditions, which may result in the Investment Manager having to sell investments in Excluded Companies at an unfavourable time and/or under adverse market conditions.
-This may have a negative impact on the value of the Sub-funds, and/or result in a small number of Excluded Companies still being held by the Sub-funds after 31 October 2022 (for companies in, or conducting thermal coal activities in, a Member State of the OECD and/or the EU) or 31 October 2024 (for companies in, or conducting thermal coal activities in, other countries).
-The fund managers will, however, seek to sell investment in Excluded Companies as soon as practicable after these dates should this be required.
+Excluded companies to be sold by the Sub-funds may be subject to liquidity constraints or lower liquidity in difficult market conditions, which may result in the Investment Manager having to sell investments in excluded companies at an unfavourable time and/or under adverse market conditions.
+This may have a negative impact on the value of the Sub-funds.
+The fund managers will, however, seek to sell investment in excluded companies as soon as practicable where this is required.